Baby’s First Christmas Blanket Free Pattern

 Size

-Using the yarn weight and hook size suggested in this pattern will create a blanket size 100cm by 75cm.
+Using the yarn weight and hook size suggested in this pattern will create a blanket size of 100cm by 75cm.

 Gauge